salmonMSE utilizes an age-structured model in the projections. The

 First, we consider natural production in the absence of fitness

-effects from the hatchery improvement.
+effects arising from hatchery production.

 From the spawners (NOS and HOS) of age